walterfreeman/ast101/syllabus.md

 -   Instructor: Dr. Walter Freeman, <wafreema@syr.edu>, Physics Building room 215
 -   Class meetings: Tuesdays and Thursdays, 12:30-1:50 or 2:00-3:20 PM, Stolkin Auditorium
 -   Office hours: Wednesday 2-4PM and Friday 10-12AM, or other times -- Slack me or drop by!
--   "Virtual office hours": TBD.
-    - This is time that I will schedule in advance to be on Slack for questions, and working to answer email.
 -   Course website: http://walterfreeman.github.io/ast101/
 -   Slack team: <a href="https://suphysics.slack.com">suphysics.slack.com</a>
 -   Lead TA: Suman Kumar Kundu, <skundu@syr.edu>